 The Foggy Bottom Campus sits in the heart of the nation's capital, in a vibrant neighborhood bordered by the Potomac River, the Watergate complex, the White House, and the State Department.
 The campus is home to the majority of GW's schools and administrative offices, as well as classrooms, libraries, and residence halls.
 Most academic and administrative buildings are open to the members of the GW community, at a minimum, during normal business hours through doors accessible via a GWorld card reader.
 Most facilities have individual hours, and the hours may vary at different times of the year.
 All of these buildings have varied levels of access.
+Many doors are electronically locked and can be controlled remotely by the university's GWorld office.
 GWPD is located at 2145 G Street NW.
 GWPD officers patrol the academic and administrative buildings on a regular basis.
 For information about the access protocol for a specific building, contact the building manager or department head.